Become Certified In T3 Therapy: Optimize Body Temperature and Thyroid Function with Hormones, Botanicals and Nutrition

 - Maintain certification by keeping current with updated lectures at an AARM conference at least once every three years

 Medical providers that pass the exam and meet all of the requirements above will receive a downloadable certificate in their account.
-You will need to be a member of AARM to be part of our referral program and be listed as a provider with certification in T3 therapy on restorativemedicine.org.

 In the video below, Dr. Wilson discusses Wilson’s Temperature Syndrome and Certification in T3 Therapy.